+Visiting Professor

-■ Visiting Professor MATSUZAKI, Fumio
+MATSUZAKI, Fumio

 We seek to explore the molecular mechanisms underlying the organization of cells into highly ordered structures in the developing brain.
 The vertebrate brain comprises a considerably larger number of neurons arranged in a vastly complex functional network, which develops from a single layer of epithelial cells that function as neural stem cells.
-Those cells initially proliferate to expand the stem cell population.
-Subsequently neural stem cells undergo asymmetric cell divisions to generate self-renewing and differentiating daughter cells.
-Thus the transition from the proliferative phase to the neurogenic phase is critical for the determination of the brain size.
-Asymmetric cell division also appears to play an essential role in the neuronal production.
-However, little is known about mechanisms controlling those critical events in the brain development.
+Those cells initially proliferate to expand their population, and subsequently shift their division mode from symmetric to asymmetric cell divisions to generate stem cells and neurons.
+Thus, the control of stem cell and their division modes are critical to form the brain.
+We recently found a new division mode, which likely contributes to the expansion of neural stem cell pool that had led to the big ban in the brain size and complexity during mammalian development.

-We use both an invertebrate (Drosophila) and vertebrate (mouse) model systems to understand principles for the brain organization such as:
+We use Drosophila, mice and ferrets as model systems to understand principles for the brain organization such as;